Posted by Drew Melendy on Jan 12, 2019 4:49:12 PM

-An automated invoicing system eliminates the countless hours it takes to document customer’s billing information, calculate totals, record payment status, maintain waitlists, and correct inaccuracies.
-Besides, you will no longer have to chase down payments.
 Immediate automated invoicing cuts down cart abandonment rates.
-With the assistance of technology, you can delegate more important tasks to your dedicated team, and eliminate the need for an invoicing specific role.
+With technology, you can delegate more important tasks to your dedicated team, and eliminate the need for an invoicing specific role.

 2. Invest in inventory management software to increase fulfillment efficiency

 Picking, packing, and fulfilling requires a high degree of coordination, organization, and attention to detail to run smoothly.
-Inventory management software can put all those details in one place with detailed, real-time reporting on where and how orders are processed throughout the supply chain.
-This helps your existing team members speed up and increase the accuracy of each of these processes by leaps and bounds.
+Inventory management software can put all those details in one place with detailed, real-time reporting on where and how orders are processed.
+Paired with barcoding procedures, your team members can significantly speed up and increase the accuracy of order fulfillment by leaps and bounds.

-3. Choosing a unified eCommerce platform to connect all selling channels
+3. Choose a unified eCommerce platform to connect all selling channels

 Since customers make purchases through multiple selling channels, you’ll need a way to collect and organize order, inventory, and fulfillment data from each.
 A unified eCommerce platform will provide your team a cohesive data set that will make selling across all channels as simple as selling through a single one.

 4. Hire the right team members